fdq09eca/cs-project/README.md

 ## Aims

-**The final product should be a database or a `.csv` which reflect the overall KAMs occurrence and update daily.**
+The final product is to record the annual report data and store the fetched data to a database, ideally automate the task.
+Data in interested:
+- audit firm, KAMs, representation currency, currency unit, and others...

+## Introduction
 The project is built with the OOP paradiam.
 - the BaseClass is `pdf.py` which handles:
   - searching outline